martinmoene/clamp-proposal/README.md

 Introduction
 --------------
-The algorithm proposed here "clamps" a value between a pair of boundary values, much like `std::min()` and `std::max()` do for a single boundary value.
-The idea and interfaces are inspired by clamp in the the Boost.Algorithm library authored by Marshall Clow.
+The algorithm proposed here "clamps" a value between a pair of boundary values.
+The idea and interfaces are inspired by clamp in the Boost.Algorithm library authored by Marshall Clow.

 <a name="motivation"></a>